Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇨🇳 China Pavilion

 At Expo 2025, China once again draws from its rich cultural heritage — this time with a pavilion inspired by bamboo slip scrolls (zhujian), one of the earliest mediums for knowledge transmission in China.
 Across the facade, verses from 119 classical poems are inscribed in an array of Chinese calligraphy styles: Seal, Clerical, Regular, Cursive, and Running script.
-A quiet celebration of continuity, memory, and meaning.
+It’s a quiet celebration of continuity, memory, and meaning.

 Tips for wanderer — Expect to wait around an hour when it’s crowded.
 Bring an umbrella — it’s good for both sun and rain.